RKlompUU/FPSheet/README.md

 ### TODOs

+- Fix known issue: the haskell interpreter that is currently used does not appear to support polymorphic definitions.
 - We now have [a1..a10], [a1..e1], [a1..e10], [a1..], similar ranges not yet supported are:
     - [a1,b1..]
     - [a1,a4..]